HugoSmits/predictiveForecasting/README.md

 - Specify the URL or local address where the dashboard can be accessed.
 - If authentication is required, provide instructions for logging in.

+## Usage:

+Provide an overview of the dashboard's features and functionality.
+Include guidance on how users can interact with the dashboard, such as filtering data or selecting visualizations.